Interview by Lorenz Rychner

 Grammy Award winner Brad Blackwood works at Euphonic Masters in Memphis, TN and has mastered records for Maroon 5, Alison Krauss & Union Station, Black Eyed Peas, and Three Days Grace.
 We put the following questions to him, based on this premise:

-“For a recording musician with his/her own home studio, someone who may stretch the budget to afford a profession-al mastering house, what advice can you offer about their preparation of the mix and the delivery of the files?”
+“For a recording musician with their own home studio, someone who may stretch their budget to afford a professional mastering house, what advice can you offer about their preparation of the mix and the delivery of the files?”